vitorvidaldev/Character-Creator/README.md

 You can use MongoDB Compass to manage and visualize your data during tests.

 Run the application using IntelliJ.
 You can access the application via `localhost:8080`, or via command line with `mvn spring-boot:run`

+## Features

+### Dice Rolls feature

+- You can roll a D3, D4, D6, D10, D12, D20, and D100 dices.

+### User feature

+- Create new user, with username, email, and password.
+- Retrieve user data.
+- Allow users to change their username.
+- Allow users to change their password.
+- Allow users to delete their account.

+### Player feature

+- Allow a user to create a new player character.
+- Allow a user to retrieve their player characters data.
+- Allow a user to retrieve one of their player characters data.
+- Allow a user to update their player character.
+- Allow a user to delete their player character.

 ## Tests

 Execute the tests running the following command (the command is slightly different in Windows and macOS).

 ```
 mvn clean install && google-chrome target/site/jacoco/index.html